 Get your small business in order by starting with these accounting tips:

 1. One of the obvious and repeated suggestions is separating business and personal expenses.
+Open the business bank account as soon as you start accepting or spending money on the business.
 When it’s time to tally up deductible expenses, you want to be ready.
 Start today!

 3. Dedicate time to update your records.
 Many business owners may choose not to hire a professional consultant to support with updating their accounting records or performing data entry.
 However, this decision can make a difference in the business.